Blood quantum laws: Tribe requirements for membership

-Similarly, in 2000, the Seminole Nation of Oklahoma attempted to exclude two bands of Seminole Freedmen from membership to avoid including them in settlement of land claims in Florida, where Seminole Freedmen had also owned land taken by the US government.
+Similarly, in 2000, the Seminole Nation of Oklahoma attempted to exclude two bands of Seminole Freedmen from membership to avoid including them in the settlement of land claims in Florida, where Seminole Freedmen had also owned land taken by the US government.

-Since 1942, the Seminole have at times tried to exclude Black Seminoles from the tribe.
+Since 1942, the Seminole have, at times, tried to exclude Black Seminoles from the tribe.
 The freedmen were listed separately on the Dawes Rolls and suffered segregation in Oklahoma.
 More recently, the Seminole refused to share with them the revenues of 20th-century US government settlements of land claims.
 The Center for Constitutional Rights has filed an amicus brief, taking up the legal case of the Black Seminoles and criticizing some officials of the Bureau of Indian Affairs for collaborating in this discrimination by supporting tribal autonomy in lawsuits.
 By treaty, after the American Civil War, the Seminole were required to emancipate slaves and provide Black Seminoles with all the rights of full-blood Indian members.

-American Indian tribes located on reservations tend to have higher BQ requirements for membership than those located off reservation....[reference to table] [O]ver 85 percent of tribes requiring more than a one-quarter BQ for membership are reservation based, as compared with less than 64 percent of those having no minimum requirement.
-Tribes on reservations have seemingly been able to maintain exclusive membership by setting higher blood quanta, since the reservation location has generally served to isolate the tribe from non-Indians and intermarriage with them.
+"American Indian tribes located on reservations tend to have higher BQ requirements for membership than those located off reservation....[reference to table] [O]ver 85 percent of tribes requiring more than a one-quarter BQ for membership are reservation based, as compared with less than 64 percent of those having no minimum requirement.
+Tribes on reservations have seemingly been able to maintain exclusive membership by setting higher blood quanta, since the reservation location has generally served to isolate the tribe from non-Indians and intermarriage with them."

-Issues related to blood quantum laws
+Impact

 Many Native Americans have become used to the idea of "blood quantum".
 The blood quantum laws have caused problems in Native American families whose members were inaccurately recorded as having differing full or partial descent from particular tribes.
+In some cases, blood quantum has strained families and relationships.

 At certain times, some state governments classified persons with African American and Native American admixture solely as African American, largely because of racial discrimination related to slavery history and the concept of the one drop rule.
 This was prevalent in the South after Reconstruction, when white-dominated legislatures imposed legal segregation, which classified the entire population only as white or colored (Native Americans, some of whom were of mixed race, were included in the latter designation).

 It related to the racial caste system of slavery before the American Civil War.
 Some critics argue that blood quantum laws helped create racism among tribal members.
 The historian Tony Seybert contends that was why some members of the so-called Five Civilized tribes were slaveholders.
 The majority of slave owners were of mixed-European ancestry.
-Some believed they were of higher status than full-blood Indians and people of African ancestry.
+Some thought they were of higher status than full-blood Indians and people of African ancestry.
 Other historians contend that the Cherokee and other tribes held slaves because it was in their economic interest and part of the general southeastern culture.
 Cherokee and other tribes had also traditionally taken captives in warfare to use as slaves, though their institution differed from what developed in the southern colonies.